brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ```

 Once again: it's just pseudo code and I'll use it to demonstrate what types are,
-how they can and cannot be defined in combination with inheritance and
+how they can and cannot be defined in combination with inheritance, and
 how this results in type-safe systems.

 ## Liskov substitution principle